Assistant Professor -

 Professor Kim earned his MFA with an emphasis in Teaching and Choreography from the University of Utah.
 He earned his BFA from the Sejong University, in Seoul, Korea, with a focus in Ballet, Contemporary, Modern, and Korean Folk Dance.
 Jay received his fundamental training from the Kirov Academy of Ballet in Washington D.C. and the Dance Arts Institute in Kwang‐Ju, South Korea.

 He currently is Assistant Professor at the University of Utah Department of Ballet.
 He has previously served as Artistic Director of Utah Ballet, Director of the Metropolitan Ballet Academy and Theatre, Adjunct Faculty at the Sejong University, Director of the Art Ballet Center in Seoul, Korea and Ballet Faculty at the Academy of Nevada Ballet Theatre among others.

-He has staged over thirty ballets of the classical and contemporary repertoire.
-His choreographic works include ‘Etudes’, ‘Elegy’, ‘Metamorphosis’, and ‘The Human Experience’ which incorporate the use of multimedia and art installations.
-In 2011 Oakland University’s Great Lakes Dance Festival commissioned his choreographic work ‘Elegy’ where he also served as Guest Teacher and instructed Technique and Choreography.
+He has staged over 25 ballets of the classical and contemporary repertoire.
+His original choreographic works include ‘Binari’, ‘Etudes’, ‘Elegy’, ‘The Human Experience’, and ‘Metamorphosis’ that have incorporated the use of multimedia, creative lighting, self-designed and created costumes, and art installations.
+In 2011 Oakland University’s Great Lakes Dance Festival commissioned his choreographic work Elegy where he also served as guest faculty and instructed technique and choreography.

-Jay is thrilled to serve as an Assistant Professor and Artistic Director of Utah Ballet at the University of Utah Department of Ballet where he instructs Utah Ballet Technique, Technique for Upper Divisions and Lower Divisions, Men’s Class, Partner Adagio, and Graduate Pas Methodology.
+Jay is thrilled to serve as an Assistant Professor at the Department of Ballet at the University of Utah where he instructs Technique to Upper and Lower Divisions, Men’s Class, Partner Adagio, Choreography, and Introduction to Production.